Our Instructors/Designers

 Will returned home after 10 years of work and college to join his parents, Bill and Becky, in the development of Midwest Permaculture.

-Having abilities in multiple areas he has become invaluable by taking on those tasks that need to be done and seeing them through.
-He can teach various sections of the PDC course and with his growing design abilities he co-teaches the Advanced Permaculture Design Course assisting students in how to use various software programs to be able make professional looking permaculture designs.
+Having abilities in multiple areas, he has become invaluable by taking on a wide range of tasks that come along and sees them through.
+He can teach various sections of the PDC course and with his growing design abilities assists in some way on most design projects.

 Will is a key contributor when we go about implementing a permaculture design with a client.